How to charge Chevrolet battery

 Connect the red clamp on the positive terminal.
 Connect the black clamp on the negative terminal.

+Use a 12 volt car battery charger to charge the main battery.
 Allow the battery to charge for a few hours.
 Monitor the vehicle for the first couple of hours and not leave the vehicle unattended.
-If the battery overheats during charging disconnect the charger.
-We recommend using a Smart Battery Charger to prevent the battery from overheating.
+If the battery overheats during charging disconnect the charger. \

 These instructions apply to Chevrolet vehicles such as Spark, Sonic, Bolt, Volt, Cruze, Malibu, Impala, Camaro, Corvette, City Express, Trax, Equinox, Traverse, Tahoe, Suburban, Colorado, Silverado, Sonic, Blazer, Astro, HHR, Uplander, Avalanche etc.